alejocruz-cs/ict302-site-/content/posts/lm2.md

   <br>

-    - I can manage content using established workflows.
+  - I can manage content using established workflows

-    This past week I purchased a beautiful

-<a href="https://www.bestbuy.com/site/dell-32-led-curved-qhd-freesync-monitor-with-hdr/6375331.p?skuId=6375331" target="_top">Curved Monitor</a>
+This past week i purchased a nice <a href="https://www.bestbuy.com/site/dell-32-led-curved-qhd-freesync-monitor-with-hdr/6375331.p?skuId=6375331" target="_top">Curved Monitor</a> and it's signifigantly larger than my previous monitor which allowed me to have 3 windows open and speed up my work